 Joining a line-up of more than a dozen Beefbars around the world, each with an interior design response that’s unique to its locale, the Paris outpost of the restaurant group was assigned to Monaco-based interior design firm and long-time Beefbar collaborators Humbert & Poyet.
 Here, Karine Monié revisits the dazzling destination as we look ahead to a world that opens its arms to much-anticipated international travel.

-The starting point for practice founders Emil Humbert and Christophe Poyet was the main art nouveau room, an elegant space which was in a state of disrepair but registered as a historical monument since 1983 and, as such, deserving of repair.
+The starting point for practice founders Emil Humbert and Christophe Poyet was the main art nouveau room.
+The elegant space was in a dilapidated state but registered as a historical monument since 1983.
 The arches, pilasters, friezes and enamelled ceramic panels of the room were the subject of painstaking restoration by talented artisans who reinstated the former glory of the exquisite features.

 In addition to the atrium, the brasserie houses a meat cellar with walnut, marble and brass features and a bar comprising leather details and sparkling mirrors sliced into slats.